JamesMcCarthy79/Home-Assistant-Config/config/packages/presence/README.md

 <h4 align="left">Owntracks</h4>
 <p align="left">This tracker uses GPS location from our phones to update HA as to where we are this component works to varing degrees, I have managed to improve this with tasker on my android firing whenever I connect/disconnect from known Wi-FI networks.</br>
 <h4 align="left">BLE Detection</h4>
-<p align="left">This tracker uses 3 Rasberry Pi Zero's located around the house and calulates occupancy via mean average sensor.</br>
+<p align="left">This tracker uses 3 Rasberry Pi Zero's located around the house and calculates occupancy via mean average sensor.</br>
 <h4 align="left">Package Inputs:</h4>
-<h4 align="left">There are 2 input boolaens which are triggered by the BLE trackers located around the house, these are then used to update home/away status aswell as trigger automations.</h4>
+<p align="left">There are 2 input boolaens which are triggered by the BLE trackers located around the house, these are then used to update home/away status aswell as trigger automations.</p>
 <h4 align="left">Package Sensors:</h4>
-<h4 align="left">In this package I use the MQTT json.batt value to provide battery level for our phones, also use json.confidence value to use as part of the mean average sensor.
+<p align="left">In this package I use the MQTT json.batt value to provide battery level for our phones, also use json.confidence value to use as part of the mean average sensor.
 I use a min_max sensor to get the mean average of the 3 Pi Zero's json.confidence value and use that average as the trigger for the input boolean switch status.
-Lastly there are a couple of Google travel time sensors telling me the time to and from work.</h4>
+Lastly there are a couple of Google travel time sensors telling me the time to and from work.</br>
+<p align="left">**Update I now use a Template Sensor that its state is dynamically updated by the most up to date information received from all device trackers.</p>
 <h4 align="left">Package Automations:</h4>
 <h4 align="left">James Occupancy Home</h4>
 <p align="left">This automation uses the mean average of the occupancy sensor of above 10 to turn on the input boolean as the likelyhood of me being home is very high.</p>